 123 Summers St.

 In 1982, changes to the economy and to Charleston’s downtown business district – as well as competition from multiplex theaters and chains – forced the movie house to close.
 After its longtime nearby competitor, the 1922 Kearse Theater, was demolished in 1983 and replaced by a parking lot, locals began to worry about a similar fate for the Capitol.
 A partnership of 28 investors from the area thus purchased the property and reopened it in 1985 as a performing arts center called the Capitol Plaza Theater.
 In 1991, after the building’s outstanding debt was forgiven, it was donated to West Virginia State College (now University).
-Now named the WVSU Capitol Center, the space includes an 800-seat auditorium, five classrooms, and a computer lab.
-In addition to holding college plays, it also hosts the annual West Virginia International Film Festival and is available to rent for events.
-(Listed NRHP 1985)
+Renamed the WVSU Capitol Center, the space then offered the original auditorium (with 800 seats), plus five classrooms and a computer lab upstairs.
+In addition to holding college plays, it also hosted the annual West Virginia International Film Festival and was available to rent for events.